Client-side mutual TLS authentication

 Steps

-- KEYFILE - is the customer1.key file filename
+- KEYFILE is the

 {"id":"be8cf02d-5cb3-4596-944c-afd549e471df","name":"Connect_Verify_Document","status":"Waiting","state":{"steps":[{"id":"frontWhiteImage","name":"frontWhiteImage","status":"Waiting"},{"id":"backWhiteImage","name":"backWhiteImage","status":"Waiting"},{"id":"frontIRImage","name":"frontIRImage","status":"Waiting"},{"id":"backIRImage","name":"backIRImage","status":"Waiting"},{"id":"frontUVImage","name":"frontUVImage","status":"Waiting"},{"id":"backUVImage","name":"backUVImage","status":"Waiting"},{"id":"verifyResults","name":"verifyResults","status":"Waiting"}],"result":{"code":"0","message":"Request successfully submitted"}}}